|

 different hair colors, but too few have surfaced to determine

-for sure.
-Had a rooted pony tail, painted facial features with
+hairstyle, painted facial features with

 the high arching eyebrows, wore a helenca knit swimsuit, high